GoogleChrome/web.dev/src/site/content/en/learn/html/document-structure/index.md

 #### Alternate versions of the site

-We use the `alternative` value of the `rel` attribute to identify translations, or alternate representations, of the site.
+We use the `alternate` value of the `rel` attribute to identify translations, or alternate representations, of the site.

 Let's pretend we have versions of the site translated into French and Brazilian Portuguese: